 The line between a mistake and malpractice is often unclear.
 Quickly seeking legal counsel about your case helps determine whether your attorney violated professional standards, and whether you can take legal action to remedy the situation.
 Attorney Dennis W. Potts has more than 40 years of trial experience and understands how difficult an attorney malpractice case can be for the client.

 Do not suffer from the unjust actions of an incompetent lawyer during an already stressful time.
 Call today for a free consultation at (808) 537-4575.
-Attorney Potts always operates under a “no recovery, no fee” policy.
+Our Honolulu legal malpractice lawyer always operates under a “no recovery, no fee” policy.